driesdaems10/website/content/home/experience.md

   location = "Leuven"
   date_start = "2018-01-01"
   date_end = "2020-09-30"
+  description = """
-  description = """Substitute Lecturer for courses in BA and MA programs in Archaeology at University of Leuven"""
+  * Substitute Lecturer for courses in BA and MA programs in Archaeology at University of Leuven
+  """

 [[experience]]
   title = "Postdoctoral Researcher"